 Treatments for Rhabdomyosarcoma

 Rhabdomyosarcoma can occur anywhere in your child’s body, and close coordination between surgeons, pediatric oncologists, hematologists, and radiation oncologists is essential for designing the most efficient treatment program.
-When Sheba’s doctors customize treatment for your child’s RMS, they consider the stage, location, and type of the cancer, along with how other organs in the body are functioning.
+When Sheba’s doctors customize treatment for your child’s RMS, they consider the stage, location, and type of cancer, along with how other organs in the body are functioning.

-Treatment options at Sheba for RMS include:
+Rhabdomyosarcoma Treatment options at Sheba Medical Center in Israel include:

-Surgical removal of the tumor is often the first step, unless it is already clear that the cancer has spread to distant places in the body.
+Surgical removal of the tumor is often the first step unless it is already clear that cancer has spread to distant places in the body.
 While complete surgical resection of RMS is not generally possible, surgery can provide our doctors with a comprehensive diagnosis of the tumor type and stage.
 Most children with RMS will undergo two kinds of surgery: the biopsy and removal of the tumor.
 Surgery is typically performed in combination with other treatments, and sometimes chemotherapy and/or radiation therapy are administered before surgery to try to shrink the tumor.

 Radiation therapy uses high-energy rays to destroy cancer cells, and it can be a part of the treatment program for children with RMS.
 For this cancer, it is usually given along with chemotherapy.
 Our radiation oncologists have specialized techniques to determine the dose and volume of radiation so that it provides maximum benefits with minimal long-term effects for the overall health of the child.